awsdocs/aws-greengrass-developer-guide/doc_source/kinesis-firehose-connector.md

 # Kinesis Firehose<a name="kinesis-firehose-connector"></a>

-The Kinesis Firehose [connector](connectors.md) publishes data through an Amazon Kinesis Data Firehose delivery stream to destinations such as Amazon S3, Amazon Redshift, or Amazon Elasticsearch Service\.
+The Kinesis Firehose [connector](connectors.md) publishes data through an Amazon Kinesis Data Firehose delivery stream to destinations such as Amazon S3, Amazon Redshift, or Amazon OpenSearch Service\.

 This connector is a data producer for a Kinesis delivery stream\.
 It receives input data on an MQTT topic, and sends the data to a specified delivery stream\.
 The delivery stream then sends the data record to the configured destination \(for example, an S3 bucket\)\.